kossytony/azure-iis-ssl-update/README.md

 Dwonloads and Imports certs to C:\ drive

-Update the HTTPS SSL Binding in Azure for Windows Server VM running IIS using the imported cert.
+Updates the HTTPS SSL Binding for Windows Server VM running IIS in Azure using the imported cert.

-Can be modified to binding on any ports
+Can be modified to bind on any ports